intrain-ai/.github/profile/README.md

 #### Key Features

+- HR Chatbot: Engage in dynamic, real-time conversations enhanced by emotion-risk assessment—from supportive guidance to controlled sarcasm.
+Each interaction concludes with an immediate, data-driven performance evaluation to sharpen your communication and confidence.
+(Text-base interview)
+- Job Roadmaps: Follow a clearly defined, step-by-step pathway tailored to your target role.
+Progress through prerequisite courses and practical milestones, unlocking achievements as you advance toward your career goals.
+- CV Analyzer: Transform your resume into six comprehensive sections—Profile Summary, Education, Professional Experience, Skills, Certifications, and Portfolio.
+Receive precision insights and industry-standard recommendations to present the strongest possible application.
+- Courses: Access a curated catalog of expert-vetted courses aligned with your chosen career roadmap.
+Leverage skill-gap analysis to identify and enroll in the exact learning modules you need to excel.
+- Job List: Discover and apply to open positions directly within inTrain.ai.
+Employers can seamlessly publish recruitment campaigns and highlight opportunities—maximizing visibility among qualified candidates.

 #### Tech Stacks

+- Programming Language: Python, Kotlin
 - Flask: A lightweight framework for building web servers and APIs.
 - Google Cloud Platform (GCP): Utilized for deploying APIs, servers, and managing cloud infrastructure.
 - VSCode: A versatile code editor for efficient development.